thefalc/pyflink-experiments/README.md

 * Save the schema

-Next, we are going to create a topic to sink anamolies to.
+Next, we are going to create a topic to sink anomalies to.

 * Go to your Kafka cluster and click on **Topics** in the sidebar.
 * Name the topic as `sensor_anomalies`.